sainath199/MyDollarBot-BOTGo/README.md

 coverage report
 ```

-Please note: A coverage below 80% will cause the build to fail.
+Please note: A coverage below 70% will cause the build to fail.

+## Troubleshooting

+Invalid Bot Token: If your bot doesn’t start, confirm the token in user.properties is correct.
+Regenerate it in BotFather if necessary.
+Dependency Errors: Run pip install -r requirements.txt again to ensure all packages are correctly installed.
+Run Script Permission Issues: On macOS/Linux, make the script executable with chmod +x run.sh.
+Network/Connection Errors: Verify internet connection and ensure Telegram access in your region.

+## Contributing
+Contributions are welcome!
+Please read the CONTRIBUTING.md for more details.

+Fork the repository and create a new branch.
+Submit a pull request with a description of changes.
+Test Coverage: Ensure changes pass all tests and maintain 80%+ coverage.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Notes:
 You can download and install the Telegram desktop application for your system from the following site: https://desktop.telegram.org/